Sanjay-Shr/DevOps_Challenge/README.md

 - Understood how pipelines improve visibility and structure in CI/CD.
 - Gained confidence to move toward more complex Jenkins workflows.

+### Day 26 — Setting Up Linux Server on Virtual Machine

+- Installed Linux Server ISO and set up a new Virtual Machine using VirtualBox.
+- Faced an AMD-V error due to KVM kernel conflict while starting the VM.
+- Resolved the issue by managing virtualization modules at the system level.
+- Successfully launched and configured the Linux server environment.
+- Learned about virtualization concepts and kernel-level troubleshooting.
+- Gained deeper insight into setting up DevOps lab environments locally.

 ---

 ## How to Use This Repo